 3. Culture fit can be a challenge

-This concern can be alleviated by choosing a qualified staffing partner, who will take your company culture into consideration when selecting temporary employees to send your way.
+This concern can be alleviated by choosing a qualified staffing partner, who will take your company culture into consideration when selecting employees to send your way.

 4. Long-term planning is more difficult